doriwang/ORM-EatDaBurgerApp/README.md

 # MVCEatDaBurgerApp

-This full-stack CRUD application interacts with the users using homemade ORM techniques with MVC flow.
+This full-stack CRUD mobile responsive application interacts with the users using homemade ORM techniques with MVC flow.